 Although there is a material concentration of Standard Ireland's investments in US treasuries, these instruments are of the highest credit quality, can be traded on the most liquid market, and are spread across different durations.
-At the year end the average duration had been reduced to 2.9 years to reduce the risk of an increase in interest rates impacting the value of the investment portfolio.
+At the year end the average duration had been reduced to 0.6 years to reduce the risk of an increase in interest rates impacting the value of the investment portfolio.

 The currency risk arises from currency liability matching which is largely mitigated by the transfer of such currency risk to the 90% quota share reinsurance with Standard Re.
-There is a small proportion of technical provisions held in Euros whilst the majority of assets are held in US Dollars, creating a slight mismatch which is amplified at the 1 in 200 level.
+There is a proportion of technical provisions held in Euros whilst the majority of assets are held in US Dollars, creating a mismatch which is amplified at the 1 in 200 level.

 There has been little change in the underlying components of market risk over the year.
-Interest risk has moved from \$0.7m at 20 February 2021 to \$0.9m at 20 February 2022, while currency risk has reduced from \$1.2m to \$1.0m.
-Overall market risk has remained unchanged at \$1.5m in February 2022.
-The percentage of undiversified basic SCR attributable to market risk has decreased from 8% to 6% over the reporting period.
+Interest risk has reduced from \$0.9m at 20 February 2022 to \$0.7m at 20 February 2023, while currency risk has increased from \$1.0m to \$1.1m.
+Overall market risk has shown a small (\$0.1m) increase to \$1.5m in February 2023.